SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Variadic parameters can also be used, as long as the variadic parameter is named, and is the last parameter in the parameter list.
-Tuples may also be used as parameter types and return types.
+Tuples can also be used as parameter types and return types.

 ..
 TODO: the note about default values is tracked by rdar://16535452.
    Remove this note if and when that Radar is fixed.